-Diet, that is, a certain diet, is required not only by man, but also by friends of our four-footed.
-After all, nutrition depends on the dog's health, its appearance and well-being.
-There are many rations designed to get rid of excess weight, normalize the condition, improve some indicators of the animal.
-The main thing - the right diet for the dog and the observance of a number of rules when switching to a new diet.
+Diet, that is, a certain diet, is required not only by a person, but also by our four-legged friends.
+After all, the dog’s health, its appearance and well-being depend on nutrition.
+There are many diets designed to get rid of excess weight, normalize the condition, improve some indicators of the animal.
+The main thing is the correct diet for the dog and compliance with a number of rules when switching to a new diet.

-It should be noted that diet food is not intended for all dogs, but only for those who have certain health problems.
-And the diet appoints only a veterinarian for a number of indications, and he also exercises control over its results, and if necessary adjusts.
-In most situations, regular testing, weighing, inspections and other diagnostic manipulations are required that can be performed at home and without certain knowledge can not be achieved.
+It is worth noting that diet food is not intended for all dogs, but only for those who have certain health problems.
+Moreover, the diet is prescribed exclusively by the veterinarian for a number of indications, and he also exercises control over its results, and adjusts if necessary.
+In most situations, regular tests, weighing, examinations and other diagnostic procedures are required, which can not be performed at home and without certain knowledge.

-There are many diseases that require changes in nutrition.
-Among the most common in dogs, the following can be noted:
+There are many diseases that require nutritional changes.
+Among the most common in dogs are the following:

-- Disorders of the gastrointestinal tract (gastritis, ulcers, intestinal diseases, etc.).
+- Disorders of the gastrointestinal tract (gastritis, peptic ulcer disease, bowel disease, etc.).

 - Diseases of the liver, gall bladder.